-For years, Netflix has confounded parents.
-The app stores have only recently aligned their ratings to be 12+ (Apple) and Teen (Google Play), instead of 4+ (which made zero sense).
+For years, Netflix parental controls have been horrible.
+What’s more, the app stores only recently aligned their ratings for Netflix to be 12+ (Apple) and Teen (Google Play), instead of 4+ (which made zero sense).
 It took a global pandemic to force Netflix to create parental controls that work, which we explain below.

 Netflix is finally catching up to what parents want with their parental controls.
 We LOATHE some of their decisions – how they marketed the movie Cuties, as an example – but the parental controls are decent.

 There are 3 primary layers of controls that parents will want to know about:

 - Setting a pin at the individual profile level.